mbellabah/mbellabah.github.io/src/content/posts/rawls.md

 individual at a given time.
-That we hold the affected individual to be the final—but not necessarily best—arbiter of whether or not he personally suffers an injustice ought to be an uncontroversial premise.[^7] Suppose further that if the affected individual believes he suffers an injustice---the sort brought upon him by the actions of others---he need only announce his grievance for it to stop.
+That we hold the affected individual to be the final—but not necessarily best—arbiter of whether or not he personally suffers an injustice ought to be an uncontroversial premise.[^7] Suppose further that if the affected individual believes he suffers an injustice--the sort brought upon him by the actions of others--he need only announce his grievance for it to stop.
 From the former two premises together, it logically follows that if we prevent the aggrieved from announcing their displeasure, and thus removing their ability to vocalize and end such displeasure, we are doing an injustice upon